fadlihub/hello-world/README.md

 # hello-world
-this is a hello world houred repo.
+this is a hello world honured repo.
 Hello World!

 Hello world is just a popular and honoured clauses.